 Pros and cons of visiting Spain

-Here, I’ll discuss some of the main advantages and disadvantages of visiting Spain instead of Italy.
-Although there are pros and cons to both destinations, hopefully, this list will help you make your choice!
+In this section, we’ll discuss some of the main advantages and disadvantages of visiting Spain instead of Italy.
+Although both destinations have pros and cons, hopefully, this list will help you make your choice!

-- Would you like to avoid crowds?
-Although Spain receives more international tourist arrivals than Italy, these visitors are more spread out throughout the country.
 By comparison, visitors to Italy tend to be more concentrated among the four hotspots of Rome, Milan, Venice, and Florence.
-So, depending on the time of year, you may rather visit Spain than Italy.
+So, especially for a summertime vacation, you may encounter more crowds in Italy than in Spain.

-- Will this be a beach vacation?
-If you’re planning to travel to one of these countries to sit seaside in the sand, the better option is Spain.
-In fact, Spain is currently the world leader in blue flag awards, meaning many of its beaches have been distinguished for their quality and safety.
+When we compare Spain versus Italy for a beach vacation, the better option is Spain.
+In fact, Spain is currently the world leader in blue flag beaches, with 614 of its beaches having been distinguished for their quality and safety.

 Best places to visit in Italy

-Since Italy is home to some of the world’s most visited cities, you may have a hard time choosing which destinations to add to your itinerary.
-As in the case of Spain, Italy is also an extremely diverse country!
+Since there are 20 regions in Italy, you may have a hard time choosing which destinations to add to your itinerary.
+As in the case of Spain, Italy is also an incredibly diverse country!
 To see if any of these options pique your interest, here are some of Italy’s main highlights:

-The “Eternal City” is frequently considered to be one of the most popular tourist destinations in the world.
+The “Eternal City” is frequently considered one of the world’s most popular tourist destinations.
 This ranking shouldn’t be a surprise, as Rome is home to important historical sites such as the Colosseum, St. Peter’s Basilica, the Vatican Museums, the Sistine Chapel, and the Pantheon.
-Due to Rome’s acclaim as a destination, you’ll want to plan your trip well in advance to secure tickets to the top attractions.
-I recommend checking out Dark Rome’s “no wait” tours.
-On your vacation to Rome, it’s also easy to add in a day trip to Pompeii.

 If outdoor activities are right up your alley, you’ll want to visit the Dolomites, a mountain range in northeastern Italy.
 During the winter, the Dolomites are perfect for a ski trip.
-Meanwhile, in warmer months, tourists flock to the area to go hiking, climbing, mountain biking, cycling, and rafting.
+Meanwhile, tourists flock to the area in warmer months to go hiking, climbing, mountain biking, cycling, and rafting with incredible views.
 No matter the time of year, the Dolomites are the ideal destination for any adventure traveler.

 Best time to visit Italy